MarkNahabedian/Unification.jl/README.md

 ## Bindings

-If you wanted to create a Bindings object (like for testing or pllaying around), you could call the constructor directly or call `ubind`.
-Ubindcallsacontinuation function with the resulting
+If you wanted to create a Bindings object (like for testing or playing around), you could call the constructor directly, or call `ubind`.  `ubind` calls a continuation function with the resulting
 bindings:

 ```